preetsuthar17/dracodemy/articles/4---introduction-to-algorithms-dsa.md

   - An algorithm must be feasible [possible to implement].
 - Independence:
   - An algorithm should have step-by-step direction which should be independent of any programming code.

+## Advantages of the Algorithm

+- It is a step-by-step representation of a real-life solution.
+- It is easier to understand.
+- It is not dependent on any programming language.
+- It can work as a blueprint for the program to develop.
+- By using an algorithm the problem is broken down into smaller parts hence it is easy for a programmer to convert it into an actual program.

+## Disadvantages of an Algorithm

+- It is time-consuming.
+- It is difficult to show branching and looping in an algorithm.
+- Big problems are difficult to solve using algorithms.